mushayed/Library-Management-System-Java/README.md

 # Library Management System
 ### This is a simple Library Management System software written in Java.
-It has developed using JavaFX.
+It has developed using JavaFX tools.

 # About the Software
 ### A librarian(Author) has an account which is fixed.
 There is an account creation option which is basically for the normal users.
 In this program, a librarian can add books, remove books and users from the list and also can monitor the activity of the users.
 On the other hand, the users can issue books and return as well.
 The users are provided an unique user ID after creating an account through which they can do the followings.
 There is a recovery option to get back there ID if the users forget it somehow.

-# Athor Info
+# Author Info
 ### Name--> Librarian
 ### Password--> admin